dvajs/dva/docs/guide/develop-complex-spa.md

 This example cleverly uses a delay of one second of empty operations to compete with a network request.
 If the request is not over, it will be timed out.

-This is similar to the role of Promise.race.
+This is similar to the role of `Promise.race`.

-## Cross-model communication
+## Cross-model Communication

 When the business is complicated, we may split the model, but in this case, we often encounter some more complicated things, such as: